UmarKhattab09/FareRidePrediction/README.md

 # 🚖 Uber & Lyft Fare Prediction

+# Project was updated on 1/31/2026.
+- Performed Detail Data Analysis to identify trends and patterns
+- Removed Outliers using boxplots
+- Provided Insights about the data
+- Fixed the dataset using the GOOGLE MAP API
+- Will Design a chunk of code that upon giving location will provide distance that can be used to provide location

 ## 📌 Project Overview
 This project predicts ride fares for Uber and Lyft services using regression models.
 It demonstrates **EDA, feature engineering, regression modeling, and model evaluation** on real-world ride data.